Explorers (film): Plot

 The young explorers hit it off with their alien hosts, but then the alien ship is suddenly intercepted by a larger alien ship.
 Wak urges the boys to leave.
 They are in the process of doing so when they are interrupted by a gigantic alien who admonishes Wak and Neek.
 It is revealed that Wak and Neek are brother and sister, and the gigantic creature is their father; they have taken his ship out for a "joy ride", sending the dreams to the boys in the hopes of meeting humans.
 Transmissions of old movies have kept the alien populace at a distance – except for the curious Wak and Neek – due to the way humans depict violence toward alien life.

-Wak and Neek's father allows "Thunder Road" and its crew to depart, after Wak and Neek give the boys a parting gift: an amulet, which, according to the aliens, is "the stuff dreams are made of."
-The boys make it safely back to Earth, but a malfunction results in them crashing "Thunder Road" into a lake.
-1 week later, Ben has a dream at school in which he envisions another vast circuit board while flying through more clouds overhead.
+Wak and Neek's father allows Thunder Road and its crew to depart, after Wak and Neek give the boys a parting gift: an amulet, which, according to the aliens, is "the stuff dreams are made of."
+The boys make it safely back to Earth, but a malfunction results in them crashing Thunder Road into a lake.
+A week later, Ben has a dream at school in which he envisions another vast circuit board while flying through more clouds overhead.
 This time – thanks to Wak and Neek's amulet – Ben is joined in the dream by Wolfgang, Darren, and Lori.
 They note the circuitry's complexity and speculate where it may take them once completed.
 Lori smiles at Ben while holding his hand, and they share a kiss while flying.